Baptize (album): Critical reception

 Kerrang! gave the album 2 out of 5 and considered the release to be "...an album striving to do so much, and be so much, in search of fundamental difference.
 And in spreading itself so thin in the name of newness, Baptize sadly sells itself (and its creators) short."
-Alex Sievers from KillYourStereo gave the album 30 out of 100 and said: "When I listen to Baptize, I see it for what it is.
+Louder Sound gave the album a positive review, but stated that is "...like an adrenaline rush that wears off quickly."
+Alex Sievers from Themusic.com.au gave the album 1.5 out of 5 and said: "When I listen to Baptize, I see it for what it is.
 A transparent attempt to desperately stay relevant that doesn't know what it wants to be.
 It doesn't once feel authentic, just cynical and calculated.
 Like the band are trying their hardest to acquire sync deals in radio, ads, and most likely, sports.
 I can see certain songs getting flogged during the next NBA or NFL seasons, or even during the current AFL season here in Australia.
 To Atreyu, get that cheddar; you do you.
 The band clearly want to grow in listenership and popularity, and this album reflects that by hopping into some new sounds and aiming to fill arenas.
 Yet these 'experimentations' are never interesting, and the songwriting is so played out.
 The band's mixture of pop, electronic, rock and metalcore doesn't pan out well over these 15 songs.
 I loved Atreyu – Suicide Notes and Butterfly Kisses, A Death-Grip on Yesterday and Congregation of the Damned forever – but Baptize is just so disenchanting.
 I knew what I was getting, expected little of it going in but was hoping to be surprised, and ended up with even less."
-Louder Sound gave the album a positive review, but stated that is "...like an adrenaline rush that wears off quickly."
 Wall of Sound gave the album almost a perfect score 9/10 and saying: "Atreyu have cemented themselves as an overarching post-hardcore/metalcore god over the last twenty or so years.
 On Baptize they're feeding off the best aspects of their earlier records and essentially creating a byproduct of that.
 This album is still Atreyu being true to their core, while hinting at a style they feel comfortable with performing today.
 I honestly believe this is the band's best work in a long time, and will be enjoyed by fans, new and old."